ReeceKrisnata/Win-KeX-Launcher/README.md

 # Win-KeX Launcher
-Win-KeX Launcher is a utility tool designed to simplify the process of launching and interacting with Win-KeX, the graphical desktop environment for Kali Linux running in WSL2 on Windows.
+A utility tool designed to simplify the process of launching and interacting with Win-KeX, the graphical desktop environment for Kali Linux running in WSL2 on Windows.

 ## Table of Contents
 1. [Overview](#overview)